 - grated Parmesan cheese

-- Heat a soup pot over medium heat.
-Add the 2 tablespoons of butter and the chopped onions, mushrooms and fennel.
+- Heat a soup pot over medium heat with the 2 tablespoons of butter, chopped onions and celery.

-- Cook, stirring occasionally, until the mushrooms are browned and the liquid has evaporated.
-This will take about 15 minutes.
+- Cook, stirring occasionally, until the onions have turned translucent.
+This will take about 10-15 minutes.
 Add the remaining teaspoon of salt and the minced garlic.
 Cook for about a minute until the garlic is fragrant.

-- Stir in the tomatoes with their juices, the chicken (or vegetable) stock and the roasted vegetables.
-Bring the soup to a gentle simmer.
+- Stir in the tomatoes with their juices, beans, pasta, chicken (or vegetable) stock and the roasted vegetables.
+Bring the soup to a gentle simmer and simmer for 10 minutes or until the pasta is fully cooked.

-- Allow the soup to simmer gently for 10 - 15 minutes.
-Serve the soup topped with chopped fresh basil and grated Parmesan cheese.
+- Serve the soup topped with chopped fresh basil and grated Parmesan cheese.